Lashana Lynch

-Among her accolades, she won the BAFTA Rising Star Award in 2022.
+Lashana Lynch (born 27 November 1987) is a British actress.
+She first gained recognition for her role as Rosaline Capulet in the ABC period drama series Still Star-Crossed (2017) going on to win the BAFTA Rising Star Award in 2022.
+She has had roles in the James Bond film No Time to Die (2021), Matilda the Musical (2022), The Woman King (2022), and Bob Marley: One Love (2024), as well as the television series Day of the Jackal (2024).
+She has since portrayed Maria Rambeau in the Marvel Cinematic Universe (MCU) beginning with Captain Marvel (2019).

 Early life

-Lashana Lynch was born on 27 November 1987 in Hammersmith, London.
+Lynch was born on 27 November 1987 in Hammersmith, London.
 She is of Jamaican descent.
 She attended Twyford CofE High School and ArtsEd drama school in London.

 Career

-2010s: Early work

 Lynch made her film debut in the 2012 drama film Fast Girls, a production presented at the 2012 Cannes Film Festival.
 In it, she plays a runner from a British team nominated for the World Athletics Championships.
 She later co-starred in the BBC television film The 7.39 with David Morrissey, Olivia Colman and Sheridan Smith.
 On television, she has appeared in Silent Witness and Death in Paradise, and was a regular cast member on the short-lived BBC comedy Crims in 2015.

 Also in 2015, she starred opposite Lenny Henry in the title role of the Chichester Festival Theatre production of Educating Rita by Willy Russell, which played in the Minerva Theatre from 18 June to 25 July.
 The Guardian's review described her as "dazzlingly fresh".
 In 2016, Lynch was cast as leading character Rosaline Capulet in the American period drama series Still Star-Crossed, produced by Shonda Rhimes.
 In 2018, she joined the cast of the pilot episode of Y: The Last Man as Agent 355, but was replaced by Ashley Romans in the main series.

 In 2019, she played Maria Rambeau in the Marvel Cinematic Universe (MCU) film Captain Marvel.
-Her character is an Air Force pilot, and the single mother of Monica Rambeau, who grows into an important character in the MCU in her own right.
-At the same time, she also plays in the British science fiction comedy The Intergalactic Adventures of Max Cloud with Scott Adkins and John Hannah.
+Her character is an Air Force pilot, and the single mother of Monica Rambeau.
+At the same time, she also appeared in the British science fiction comedy The Intergalactic Adventures of Max Cloud with Scott Adkins and John Hannah.
+In 2020, at the Black Women in Hollywood Awards, she won an award of distinction along with Niecy Nash and Melina Matsoukas.
+In 2021, Lynch played Nomi, the new 007 agent, alongside Daniel Craig as the retired 007 agent James Bond, in the James Bond film franchise entry No Time to Die; the change to a woman holding the 007 designation in the franchise drew international headlines.